bchugg/bchugg.github.io/_research_notes/tassy_white_amms.md

 \end{equation}
 $$

-From here, you can start taking limits (slightly trickier than you think because the relationship between $$\delta$$ and $$p$$ is constrained by requirement that price process is geometric Brownian motion) to move into the continuous case.
+From here, you can start taking limits (slightly trickier than you think because of the relationship between $$\delta$$ and $$p$$ is constrained by the requirement that price process is geometric Brownian motion) to move into the continuous case.
 We're going to skip that because you can still gain insight into the optimal fee structure from this equation.

 How should we set the fee in order to maximize return?
 In particular, how do we choose $$k$$?
 For $$p>1/2$$, we can check that Equation \eqref{eq:return} is monotonically increasing as $$k\to\infty$$, implying it gets larger as $$\gamma$$ gets smaller.
 That is, we want to set the fee as close to zero as possible without it actually being zero.[^2]

 [^2]: Note our math prohibits it from ever reaching zero, and if we did simply set $$\gamma=0$$ then the LP wealth wouldn't ever increase.

-This is what's refered to as Uniswap's "[financial alchemy](https://research.paradigm.xyz/uniswaps-alchemy)", because the result is so counterintuitive.
+This is what's referred to as Uniswap's "[financial alchemy](https://research.paradigm.xyz/uniswaps-alchemy)", because the result is so counterintuitive.
 Of course, in reality I'm not sure what it means to set the fee arbitrarily close to zero.
 Most likely, something would break.
 Better, I think, to realize that this model is imperfect and likely not capturing true market behavior.

 Then again, the model is more robust than it might appear at first glance, at least from the perspective of maximizing LP wealth (besides it being discrete, but that can be fixed).
 Sure, it makes the assumption that a trade occurs each time step.
-But even if not, and the prices deviates significantly from the no-arbitrage region, then the next trade which optimizes its profits is mathematically equivalent to multiple intermediary trades (i.e., in some sense, the model is linear -- not prefering one big trade to many small ones).
+But even if not, and the prices deviates significantly from the no-arbitrage region, then the next trade which optimizes its profits is mathematically equivalent to multiple intermediary trades (i.e., in some sense, the model is linear -- not preferring one big trade to many small ones).
 Moreover, while the model assumes that only arbitrage trades are made, other trades would simply add to the LP's wealth while not being worth it for the trader.
 In that sense, the model is conservative in its estimate of wealth accumulation.

 Still, it _does_ assume perfect information and, of course, that the price follows a well-defined geometric brownian motion.
 This implies that there are no huge, near-instantaneous price drops (or at least they occur with very, very low probability), which is not the case in practice.
 I'm sure Nassim Taleb has yelled about this somewhere.

-It's also worth noting that Equation \eqref{eq:return} looks slighly different from that obtained by Tassy and White in their [paper](https://math.dartmouth.edu/~mtassy/articles/AMM_returns.pdf).
+It's also worth noting that Equation \eqref{eq:return} looks slightly different from that obtained by Tassy and White in their [paper](https://math.dartmouth.edu/~mtassy/articles/AMM_returns.pdf).
 I think they made a mistake when calculating $$\lim \E[\log \ratio_T]/T$$, but it's hard to be sure.
 Either way, we get the same result for the optimal fee.